≡ Menu

 Now while we don’t recommend…

-Folks get too close, knowing what “type” of snake “bit” your dog is important because that will provide your vet with valuable information about what “type” of venom they may have been poisoned with.
-You see, the Rattlesnake is a member of the Elapidae Family of highly venomous snakes common in the America’s.
+Folks get too close, knowing what “type” of snake “bit” your dog is essential because that will provide your vet with valuable information about what “type” of venom they may have been poisoned with.
+You see, the Rattlesnake is a member of the Elapidae Family of highly venomous snakes common in the Americas.
 While the Crotalus Scutulatus (or Mojave Green Rattlesnake) is more common in the south, those in the north can expect to encounter his pit-viper cousin, the Crotalus Atrox (or the Copperhead Snake).
 And unfortunately, the two venoms are very different and will cause different reactions.

-That said however…
+That said, however…

-If you’re not able to determine what kind of snake bit your dog or the snake isn’t immediately visible, going to the vet ASAP is a much better idea than searching for the culprit, because in most cases, a vet probably isn’t going to know what “kind” of rattlesnake was to blame and will know what to do regardless.
+If you’re not able to determine what kind of snake bit your dog or the snake isn’t immediately visible, going to the vet ASAP is a much better idea than searching for the culprit because, in most cases, a vet probably isn’t going to know what “kind” of rattlesnake was to blame and will know what to do regardless.

 Clinical signs of Rattlesnake Envenomation…